wheatup/TwitchChatDanmaku/README.md

 ### Standalone Installation
 > 1. Download [TwitchChatDanmaku.crx](https://github.com/wheatup/TwitchChatDanmaku/raw/master/build/TwitchChatDanmaku.crx) file.
 > 2. Open up chrome, in the address bar, type ```chrome://extensions/```, and enter.
-> 3. Click and drag the downloaded file into the viewport.
+> 3. Turn on Developer Mode at the top right corner.
-> 4. Viola
+> 4. Click and drag the downloaded file into the viewport.

 ## Preview